rhmeyer314/SmsReminder/README.md

 ## What I learned
 * Creation and usage of a REST API with CRUD operations
-* Usage of Spring Boot
+* How to use Spring Boot
+* How to use Maven to import dependencies